Statement on Justice, Equity, Diversity and Inclusion

 Outward Bound Canada’s vision is for a healthy, resilient society formed through lasting connections to self, others and the natural world.
 Our purpose is to cultivate resilience, leadership, connections and compassion through inspiring and challenging journeys of discovery in the natural world.
 As a charity, we strive to increase access to empowering educational adventures in nature for people from all backgrounds.
 However, we recognize we cannot achieve this without addressing systemic oppression.

 We acknowledge that access to nature, including wilderness expeditionary programs, excludes those without privilege.
 Those who are: Black, Indigenous and People of Colour (BIPOC), are Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual (2SLGBTQIA+), non-binary, female-identifying, newcomer, refugee, low-income, have certain religious affiliations, spiritual practices, and people with disabilities continue to face economic, accessibility and social barriers that prevent them from accessing the natural world, including to pursue recreational activities and education, as well as careers in the outdoor industry.
-The outdoor industry is not a welcoming and safe space for many people due to the widespread and ongoing systematic racism and discrimination of communities that are marginalized.
+The outdoor industry is an exclusive and unsafe space for many people due to the widespread and ongoing systemic racism and discrimination of marginalized communities.

 Over our 50-year history, we have had many successes working with various communities through our programs.
 However, we recognize that we are a part of the ongoing impacts of bias, racism, discrimination and systems of oppression that perpetuate inequities if we are not actively working to correct them.
-As a predominantly white-led nonprofit organization, we have participated in and perpetuated these systems, perhaps unknowingly and implicitly in our ignorance, but still with significance.
-We have much work to do to understand better, identify, address and hold ourselves accountable for the issues that impede the inclusion and representation of communities that are marginalized.
+As a predominantly white-led nonprofit organization, we have participated in and perpetuated these systems.
+We have much work to do to better understand, identify, address and take accountability for the issues that impede the inclusion and representation of marginalized communities.

-To do this work, we must live up to our values of compassion, trust and adventure.
-We need to embrace vulnerability and positive risk-taking, and embark on purposeful journeys that redefine our perceptions of what is possible.
-We must commit to advancing justice, equity, diversity and inclusion in our organization, through our programs and in the outdoor community and society at large.
+To do this work, we must live up to our values of growth, integrity and belonging.
+We need to embrace vulnerability and positive risk-taking and embark on purposeful journeys that redefine our perceptions of what is possible.
+We must commit to advancing justice, equity, diversity and inclusion in our organization, through our programs and in the outdoor community and society.
 We must make space for, listen to and amplify the voices of Black, Indigenous and People of Colour, and other equity-deserving communities.
-Through embracing a diversity of thinking, lived experiences, and voices, we can create a sense of belonging for everyone.
+By embracing a diversity of thinking, lived experiences, and voices, we can create a sense of belonging for everyone.

 Progress we’ve made: